Submissions

 About our pamphlets

-Our most recent three new pamphlets by Janine Bradbury, Eira Murphy, and Eric Yip are available to buy!
+Our most recent pamphlets by Eve Ellis, Ian Farnes, and Patrick Romero McCafferty are available to buy!
 You can find out more about them on the Pamphlets page.

 You can watch the online launch of these pamphlets and previous launches on our YouTube channel.

-Each of our pamphlets costs either £5 or £6, and you can buy three for £13.
+Each of our pamphlets usually costs £5, £6, or £7 and you can normally buy three for £14.
+The press is currently running a sale through which all our pamphlets (except the newest three) cost £4, with an offer on three pamphlets for £10.
 Find out more about the poets, and the pamphlets on their dedicated pages.
-You can also sign up for our Newsletter, and follow the Poetry Centre on Facebook, Twitter/X, and Instagram.
+You can also sign up for our Newsletter, and follow the Poetry Centre on Facebook, X, and Instagram.

 Please be aware that, owing to new tax rules, we, like other small presses, are currently unable to ship to EU countries, unless you are happy for us to send the pamphlets 'delivered duty unpaid', which may make you liable for import costs.
 If so, please let us know when ordering.
 We are very sorry about this and hope to be able to resume regular postage to the EU soon.